Shyp/go-dberror/README.md

 > Invalid account_status: "blah"

+> Can't save to payments because the account_id (91f47e99-d616-4d8c-9c02-cbd13bceac60) isn't present in the accounts table

+> A email already exists with this value (test@example.com)

 In addition, this library exports common Postgres error codes, so you can check against them in your application.